 The EdD is a 60-credit hour plan of study.
 The first 21 credit hours will be made up of core classes, common to both specialties.
 The remaining 39 credit hours will be taken in one of the two specialties.
-Students in both specialties will complete 200 clock hours of field-based internship and five research-based courses that will culminate in at least 12 hours of proposal and dissertation work as the capstone activity of the program.
+Students in both specialties will complete 160 clock hours of field-based practicum and four research-based courses that will culminate in at least 12 hours of proposal and dissertation or Culminating Research-based Inquiry of Practice (CRIP) work as the final activity of the program.